Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions: Gradient-flow Controller with Concurrent Learning

 for all $t \geq t_0 \geq 0$, where $a^\prime = c_0 - \epsilon^\prime \, c_3 $ and $\Xi(\tau) := \| \nabla b(u^*_t) \| \|\alpha - \hat \alpha_\tau\| + \|G\|\| \nabla d(y^*_t) \| \|\rho - \hat \rho_\tau\| + \|\nabla e_{\phi}(u^*_t)\| + \|G\|\|\nabla e_{\psi}(y^*_t)\| $. \end{theorem}

 Detailed expressions for the constants $\kappa_1, \kappa_2,\kappa_3$ are provided in Appendix~\ref{S:completeresult}.
-The condition~\eqref{eq:epsilonUpperBoundInfinite} in Theorem~\ref{thm:truncation} captures both the estimation error and the truncation error; moreover, $\Xi(t)$ exhibits additional terms (due to the truncation) compared to $\Delta(t)$.
-We remark that similar results in terms of ISS as in Remark~\ref{rem:boundedness} can be derived here, upon using $\ess \sup_{t_0 \leq \tau \leq t} \norm{\Xi(\tau)}$.
+By comparison with the definition of $\Delta(t)$, Theorem~\ref{thm:finiteBasisFunctions}, $\Xi(t)$ simultaneously accounts for estimation error and truncation error.
+We also notice that similar claims to those in Remark~\ref{rem:boundedness} can be derived in this case.